CobiontID/read_VAE/contig_tools/Readme.md

-# Generate two-dimensional representations and visualisations for contig composition
+# Workflow to generate two-dimensional representations and visualisations for contig composition

 ## Software requirements
 - Install dependencies from source: